gurnec/btcrecover/TUTORIAL.md

 #### Thank You! ####

+## Quick Start ##

+This tutorial is pretty long... you don't have to read the whole thing.
+Here are some places to start.

+ 1. Jump down to the *Installation* section to see what you need to download (which differs depending on your operating system and which Bitcoin wallet software you use).
+ 2. Once you've unzipped the *btcrecover* download, you'll want to place two (possibly three) other files into the directory that has the `btcrecover.py` script file:
+     * A copy of your wallet file, which you can rename to “wallet.dat”.
+You'll need to do a bit of searching online to discover where your wallet file is (but if you're using MultiBit, please read the *Finding MultiBit Wallet Files* section first).
+     * A text (Notepad) file named “tokens.txt” which you will create.
+It will contain a list of your password guesses (maybe just one).
+     * Optional, for more complicated typos, a text file named “typos.txt”.
+ 3. Next, take a look at *The Token File* section, at least the beginning, to understand what to put in the tokens.txt file.
+If you only have one password guess in mind, and you're just interested in trying possible typos of that password, your tokens.txt file will just have a single line with that one password in it.
+ 4. Next, take a look at the *Typos* section, which details different types of common typos you may have made, and shows how to ask *btcrecover* to test for them.
+ 5. Finally, after you've created your tokens.txt file and have a list of typo command line options in mind, jump down to the *Running btcrecover* section and follow the instructions to run *btcrecover* in a Command Prompt window.

 ## The Token File ##

-*btcrecover* accepts as input a file which has a list of what are called password “tokens”, which are parts of a password, and then it combines these tokens in different ways to create different passwords to try.
+*btcrecover* accepts as input a text file which has a list of what are called password “tokens”, which are parts of a password, and then it combines these tokens in different ways to create different passwords to try.

 ### Basics ###